benortiz/talk-react-crash-course/presentation/presentation.md

 }
 ```

-^ Introduce the idea of the component tree
+### `props` are the arguments passed to a component from the component above it.

+^ Relate this back to the component tree.
+Props are how we pass data between components.

 ---